MSN - Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)

 Program Overview

-Adult-Gerontology Acute Care Nurse Practitioners (AGACNPs) provide care for patients with acute, critical or complex chronic health conditions in diverse health care settings.
-The AGACNP concentration at Goldfarb School of Nursing focuses on preparing students for intensivist roles in critical care.
-In collaboration with experienced AGACNPs and Washington University Physicians, students are immersed in the critical care environments at Barnes-Jewish Hospital , including the surgical/burn/trauma, neuro, cardiothoracic and medical intensive care units (ICUs).
-Additional clinical time is gained in telemedicine and in the Mallinckrodt Institute of Radiology, emergency medicine, and the diabetes service at Barnes-Jewish.
+The intensivist track focuses on preparing students for intensivist roles in critical care.
+In collaboration with experienced advanced practice providers (APPs) and Washington University Physicians, students are immersed in the multi-disciplinary critical care environments at Barnes-Jewish Hospital .
+Clinical sites and preceptors are pre-arranged and include the surgical/burn/trauma, neuro, cardiothoracic, and medical intensive care units (ICUs).
+Additional clinical time is gained in telemedicine and in the Mallinckrodt Institute of Radiology, the emergency department, and the diabetes center at Barnes-Jewish Hospital.
 Elective hours are also included to allow students the ability to tailor the program to their identified needs and interests.

-Graduates of the AGACNP concentration will:
+Graduates of the MSN AGACNP concentration will:

-• Obtain health histories and perform physical exams,
+• Obtain health histories and perform physical exams;

-• Order and interpret laboratory and imaging studies,
+• Order and interpret laboratory and imaging studies;

-• Diagnose and design plans of care,
+• Diagnose and design plans of care;

 Concentration Highlights